patrickdean/homegame/strain.md

         * ASI/Feat would allow an additional strain via obligation
     * could have magical items that improve strain threshold.
 * Offer a way to suffer strain to use strain to negate negative things as well, ie, downgrade an enemy's crit to a hit, or a hit to a miss and suffer disadvantage ?
+* Should strain be allowed to accumulate voluntarily after exceeding the threshold?